Here are 10 things to know about copyright infringement on Instagram and other social media platforms… and what you can do about it.

 2. You do not lose your copyright when you upload it to Instagram.

 When you upload an image to Instagram, you don’t lose your copyright protection.
 However, by using Instagram, you agree to their Terms and Conditions (T&Cs), one of which being that you give Instagram a licence to use your image.
 In non-legal terms, this is really similar to the concept of borrowing.
-Just because I loan my handbag to you for an evening doesn’t mean that I lose my ownership of that handbag — it’s still mine, but you can use it in a limited way.
-Likewise, while posting an image on Instagram does give Instagram a non-exclusive, fully paid and royalty-free transferrable sub-licence (!) to use your image, you aren’t waiving your copyright protections.
+So while posting an image on Instagram does give Instagram a non-exclusive, fully paid and royalty-free transferrable sub-licence (!) to use your image, you aren’t waiving your copyright protections.
 Now, it’s arguable that a social media platform shouldn’t have a de facto licence for user’s images at all, but that’s the subject of a post for another day.
 For our purposes here, just remember: unless you explicitly waive or assign (give away) your copyright, it’s still yours.

 3. If someone has simply copied your idea, it’s probably not protected by copyright.

 Every photograph or artwork starts out as an idea, and the journey from concept to final product often involves a lot of hard work and inspiration.
 But despite the amount of time and thought that has gone into the piece, it’s important to remember that an “idea” in and of itself is not protectable under intellectual property laws.
 This is because ideas and concepts must remain available for anyone to use and develop in their own way: to do otherwise would unfairly stifle expression and innovation.
 That said, once an original idea is “put down on paper” or made into something tangible, copyright will arise to protect the specific way in which that idea is actually expressed.
 For more on this “idea-expression dichotomy“, check out my post, The Copyright Between Oceans?